ELinsley/c0029356-1034-Contacts_Assignment/README.md

 * User wont quit the program before saving, as changes are only saved to text manually.

+* User knows the whitespace of what they are searching for, as the search does compare whitespaces.

 --------------------------------------------

 ###How to use